 - Food: Food is super cheap in Thailand and is some of the best in all of Asia!
 Street food costs around $0.65 and if you eat locally it is possible to get by on about $2 a day.
 You can save a lot of money on your bar tab by taking advantage of happy hours or buying cheap beer from a 7-Eleven.

 - Transport: Transport is pretty cheap in Thailand if you don’t get ripped off by a tour operator.
 Only get in taxis which agree to run on the meter.
 A taxi ride normally costs under $3.
 Tuk Tuks are great fun but you have to haggle, they probably work out more expensive at around $5 a journey.
 Boats between islands cost between $7 and $15 and it sometimes works out better value to buy a boat and bus ticket combo.
 Buses are pretty cheap and local buses cost just $0.25 in Bangkok.
 Trains across the country cost between $7 and $18.
+The whole of South East Asia is, in general, fairly well connected by train.
 When booking short-distance buses it often makes sense to simply book them on the ground but if you plan on heading to Singapore or Malaysia it can be worth booking them in advance.

 - Activities: If you choose to pay for a tour (I very rarely endorse this) it will cost between $15 and $35 a day.
 Trekking with a guide costs between $30 and $50 a day.
 A PADI dive certification course costs around $300.
 One of the best value experiences you can have in Thailand is to track down a traditional tattooist and get a Sak Yant Tattoo.